IosiaLectus/iosialectus.github.io/_includes/about_me.md

 ## About Me

-I am a postdoctoral research fellow in the [Arnaout Lab](https://arnaoutlab.org/) at Beth Israel Deaconess Medical Center, where I work on machine learning, especially as applied in a medical context.
+I am a postdoctoral research fellow in the [Arnaout Lab](https://arnaoutlab.org/) at Beth Israel Deaconess Medical Center, where I work on machine learning, particularly in a medical context.
+The main thrust of my work here has been applying the notion of ‘diversity with similarity’ to machine learning datasets.
+Diversity with similarity is closely related to the ordinary (Shannon/Rényi) entropy from physics and information theory, but originated in ecology and accounts for similarities between distinct species/types.
+The main research program I am involved in at the Arnaout Lab aims to turn this into a meaningful measure of dataset quality, especially for medical imaging datasets.

+I came to the Arnaout Lab from Boston College in August 2022, where I had a position in the Computer Science department since January 2021 (transitioning to a postdoctoral research fellow after graduating).
+I worked under [Prof. Jose Bento](https://www.bc.edu/bc-web/schools/morrissey/departments/computer-science/people/faculty-directory/jose-bento.html), applying my knowledge of information theory, mathematics, and statistics to problems in random graphs.

-In May 2021 I earned my Ph.D. in physics from the University of Texas at Austin, where I worked with the  [Weinberg Theory Group](https://zippy.ph.utexas.edu/) on the AdS/CFT correspondence and its intersection with quantum information.
+I earned my Ph.D. in physics in May 2021 from the University of Texas at Austin, where I worked under [Prof. Willy Fischler](https://physics.utexas.edu/directory/willy-fischler) in the [Weinberg Theory Group](https://zippy.ph.utexas.edu/).
+During my time there, I co-authored six papers in the field of AdS/CFT, mostly on ‘holographic complexity’, an idea that relates certain aspects of spacetime geometry to the complexity of a quantum state in a dual theory (in the AdS/CFT context).
+However, I maintained broad interests largely focused on the roles of information and complexity in quantum gravity and quantum field theory.

+From theoretical physics, to theoretical computer science, to machine learning for medicine, my work has centered on the role of information and complexity theory in describing complex systems.